EmmanuelMasavoDjegou/Emmanuel-Djegou-Papers/README.md

 # 🧠 Research by Emmanuel DJEGOU

-Welcome to my research portfolio.
-I am a Ph.D. candidate in Statistics at Missouri University of Science and Technology, focusing on deep learning for survival analysis.
+I am a **Ph.D. candidate in Statistics** at **Missouri University of Science and Technology**, specializing in **deep learning methods for survival analysis**.
+This repository showcases my research projects, code, and findings.

+## 🧠 Research Interests

+- Recurrent Event Modeling
-## Expertise: Neural Networks, Reccurent Events, Accelerated Life Models
+- Accelerated Life Models
+- Neural Networks

+## 📂 Projects

+Stay tuned — I’ll be regularly posting updates and research results here!
 ___

 ## 📜 Reseach Framework